karfaoui/gelu/README.md

 ## Citation

-If you find this useful in your research, please consider citing:
+If you find this useful in your research, please consider citing original work from Dan Hendrycks and Kevin Gimpel:

     @article{hendrycks2016gelu,
       title={Gaussian Error Linear Units (GELUs)},